Dr. Mysheika W. Roberts joined Columbus Public Health in 2006.

 Health Commissioner Dr. Mysheika W. Roberts leads the organization and a team of nearly 500 public health professionals who are focused on neighborhood-based approaches that address the social determinants of health from safe, affordable housing and education to jobs and violent crime in order to decrease the health disparities that exist.

-A native of Los Angeles, she now calls Columbus home and enjoys spending down time with her husband Edward and their dog Cosby.
+A native of Los Angeles, she now calls Columbus home and enjoys spending down time with her husband Edward and their dogs Cosby and Rudy.